Skip to contents

 The example below creates an in-memory SQLite connection using the adbcsqlite backend.

-Serialization is set up with the relevant serialization and deserialization functions from the arrow package.
-Note that the format class is ‘nanoarrow_array_stream’ as nanoarrow is the backend for all queries made by the DBI db*Arrow() functions.
+Serialization is set up with the relevant serialization functions from the arrow package as part of the everywhere() call.
+Note that the specified class is ‘nanoarrow_array_stream’ as nanoarrow is the backend for all queries made by the DBI db*Arrow() functions.

 library(DBI) # `adbi` and `adbcsqlite` packages must also be installed